GiuseppeTT/peanubudget-infrastructure/README.md

 ## Description

 This repository holds the source code for the infrastructure of the PeanuBudget project.
 The infrastructure is hosted at Azure and is set up with Terraform.
-It's deployment is done with GitHub Actions.
+Its deployment is done with GitHub Actions.

 You can find more information about the PeanuBudget project at the [index repository](https://github.com/GiuseppeTT/peanubudget).